usc-mrel/python-ismrmrd-server/readme.md

 - [mrd2gif.py](mrd2gif.py): This program converts an MRD image .h5 file into an animated GIF for quick previews.

+- [dicom2mrd.py](dicom2mrd.py): This program converts a folder of DICOM images to an MRD image .h5 file, allowing DICOM images to be use as input for MRD streaming data.

 ### Getting Started
 In a command prompt, generate a sample raw dataset:
 ```